 Update Sep.
 2015: Rob has recently taken his eBook offline because the amount of time he was responding to email became unmanageable.
 I proposed that he make it available as a free download, but he felt that would be unfair to his customers who had paid large amounts on the sliding scale (so please don’t ask me to send it to you).
 While the eBook is no longer available, the “how-to” is all contained in this post, the original post, and in my responses in the comments.

-Update Aug.
-2016: Good news — Rob is updating and relaunching his eBook.
-The new version will include a number of before/after pictures (my own included) as well as the most recent research studies in regards to scalp massage and hair regrowth.
-You can sign up at http://perfecthairhealth.com/
+Update Oct.
+2016: Good news — Rob has updated and relaunched his eBook.
+The new version includes a number of before/after pictures (my own included) as well as the most recent research studies in regards to scalp massage and hair regrowth.
+The new video is extremely comprehensive and includes examples of pinching, pressing, and stretching the scalp.
+You can purchase the new edition of Rob’s book at http://perfecthairhealth.com/